ntu-aris/ntu_viral_dataset/sensor_setup.md

 ## IMU

-The IMU is a 9-DoF inertia sensor.
+The IMU being used here is a 9-DoF inertia sensor.
 The frame of reference attached to this sensor is considered the _body frame_ of the whole setup.

 <p align="center">
     <img src="./images/vn100.jpg" alt="Hardware Setup" width="30%"/>